• Skip to main content

 Copperheads have a reddish-brown-pinkish-tan color.
 Broad-banded copperheads have broad copper-brown bands on their backs.
 Trans-Pecos copperheads have lighter underbellies with spotted patterns and dark bands on their bodies.

 Young copperheads have a greenish or yellowish tail.
 Most species are 20 to 30 inches long.
+Do copperhead snakes rattle their tails when threatened?
+They snake their tails, but they do not have a rattle.

 Habitat

-These snakes are mostly found in Texas, Oklahoma, Alabama,and other southeastern states.
+These snakes are mostly found in Texas, Oklahoma, Alabama, and other southeastern states.
 Copperheads prefer a variety of habitats such as semi-aquatic, terrestrial, rocky, and more.

 Venom Characteristics